 Top bathroom tip!

-In each case, the bath should be approximately half filled with water before starting to seal and left overnight to allow the silicone to cure.
-This will ensure the silicone is not stretched once the bath is filled for use and also ensures the silicone is tighter.
+The bath should be approximately half filled with water and left overnight to allow the silicone to cure.
+This will ensure the silicone is not stretched once the bath is filled for use and ensures the silicone is tighter.